AnWeber/vscode-mani/README.md

 ## How to Setup

 If you already did use `mani`, you are ready to go.
 If not you need to create a `mani.yaml` using command `mani.init` in VSCode or using `mani init` in Shell.
-This commands let you select create a new mani.yaml.
+This commands let you create a new mani.yaml.

 You also should install [mani](https://github.com/alajmo/mani?tab=readme-ov-file#installation) in a global path to use all Features.